 While you can’t know exactly what questions will be answered, here are a few general styles of dietetic internship practice questions that I’ve encountered to include on your practice list:

 - Personal Questions: “Tell me about yourself…,” “Why do you want to be a RD?,” “Why do you want to be an intern at XXX?,” “What are your future goals as a RD?”
 Not all programs will ask you these questions, but prepared for them anyway.

 - Situational questions: “What would you do if…,” “How would you handle a situation in which…,” “If x, y, and z happened, how would you respond?”
 These questions are asked to see how you would handle stressful situations…because there will be many in an internship.

-- MNT Questions: Most likely these will be pretty general, such as diabetes recommendations or dysphagia diets.
+- Medical Nutrition Therapy Questions: Most likely these will be pretty general, such as diabetes recommendations or dysphagia diets.
 However, I have heard of some programs asking you to calculate TPN or enteral formulas.
 Don’t let this scare, if you do your research about the types of questions asked, then you should be prepared for any curveballs.